How to Go to Pulau Tioman Island from Singapore to Mersing

 You can also book a private charter from Johor at your designated pick up location and have him send you to Mersing.
 Alternatively, for people arriving at Senai Airport in Johor, you can also book a private car to bring you to Mersing.

 *Bear in mind that it takes 5 hours from Singapore to Mersing by bus.
 There are approximately three ferries per day departing from Mersing Jetty to Pulau Tioman with no fixed timing.
-Read more on the ferry from Mersing Jetty to Tioman Island at the next section below.
+Read more on the ferry from Mersing Jetty to Tioman Island in the next section below.

 Assuming you choose to take the earliest coach departing at 6.30 am from Golden Mile Complex shown from the image above, it will first go to Singapore Flyer, then to Boon Lay pick-up point.
 It will arrive at Mersing between 11.00 am to 12 pm.